ietf-wg-acme/acme/draft-ietf-acme-acme.md

 : The timestamp after which the server will consider this authorization invalid, encoded in the format specified in RFC 3339 {{RFC3339}}.
 This field is REQUIRED for objects with "valid" in the "status field.

+scope (optional, string):
+: If this field is present, then it MUST contain a URI for an application resource, such that this authorization is only valid for that resource.
+If this field is absent, then the CA MUST consider this authorization valid for all applications until the authorization expires. [[ Open issue: More flexible scoping? ]]

 challenges (required, array):
 : The challenges that the client needs to fulfill